shilpikumari03/-Analyzing-Factors-Affecting-Late-Shipments-in-a-Business-A-Multiple-Regression-Approach-/README.md

 2. Modify the code and variables as needed for your analysis or dataset.

 3. To run the R code in this project, you will need to have R and the following packages installed: rio.
--You can install these packages using the following commands in R:
+- You can install these packages using the following commands in R:
--install.packages("rio")
+- install.packages("rio").
 After installing the required package, you can simply run the code in the QMB Multiple Regression.
 R file to perform the data analysis, visualization, and model-building steps.

 ## Contributing